Expat Exchange

 When we asked people living in Haifa about club and activities where newcomers can meet others, they responded:

 "Haifa is a very laid back city with a population of about 300,000.
 There are about permanent English speaking families and many temps who are studying at the universities or working in hi-tech.
 The young English speakers (up to age 35), have lots of pub evenings and outrings an they are well organized.
 There is the Anglo-list on Facebook which has about 2000 members and a smaller grou p - Haifa Young English Speakers too.
 There is a weekly walk on the beach, there is an English speaking branch of the Freemasons, Rotary, BNI and other similar networks.
 There are lots of volunteer organization who want English speakers to participate in their activities.
 There is a large Russian community in Haifa as well.
-A large Bahai and Filippino community live here too," remarked one expat living in Haifa, Israel.
+A large Bahai and Filippino community live here too," explained one expat living in Haifa, Israel.

 What should I bring when moving to Haifa?